Tim-Cao/work-with-script/README.md

 	1. Save generated token in your local file as you will not be able to see this again.

- 1. Add a `credentials-ext.properties` file under the root directory to overwrite the `credentials.properties`

 ## Launch the app

 1. Run the following command at the root directory of local repository

 		python3 script_app.py

+1. Generate a `credentials-ext.properties` file under the root directory by `ctrl + o` shortcuts

+	1. This file will open with vscode automatically.
+Please fill out the value of properties.

+	1. If you don't install vscode.
+Please open it manually.

 ## Features